Institutional Review Board

 Examples of the types of human research projects that the IRB must review include, but are not limited to: Native American students’ college experience, college readiness, curriculum and curriculum development, arts education, contemporary Native American arts curation, exhibition, and education.

 The IRB, not the researcher, is responsible for deciding whether a research project is exempt or whether an expedited or full review is necessary.

 IAIA staff, faculty, and students

 All research on human subjects must be approved by the IAIA Institutional Review Board (IRB) before research commences.
-Please contact Institutional Research Interim Director Anita Gavin at [email protected] for more information.
+Please contact Institutional Research Associate Director Anita Gavin at [email protected] for more information.
 Download and view the Institutional Review Board Policies.

 Individuals who are not currently affiliated with IAIA

 Do you want to conduct research involving anyone in the IAIA community or research that requires IAIA resources or IAIA data?
-Please contact Institutional Research Interim Director Anita Gavin at [email protected] for more information.
+Please contact Institutional Research Associate Director Anita Gavin at [email protected] for more information.
 IAIA approval must be received before you make any contact with community members or research commences.
 An IAIA IRB review may not be necessary if you have IRB approval from your home institution, but an administrative review of your research is required to determine if IAIA has the capacity to assist you.
 Please note that if there is no one at the institution who has expressed an interest in assisting with your research, and if the potential value of the project to the IAIA community is minimal, then the research is unlikely to be approved.
 IAIA receives several proposals from external researchers each year, but the institution doesn’t necessarily have the resources available to assist with these projects.